 The college shall take all the following steps regarding out-of-status international students:

-For tuition purposes out of the status students may not claim undocumented out of status for any reason.
-Students who enter this country with visas, other than F-1 or M-1 visas, shall submit an application for admissions and provide documentation of immigration status.
+For tuition purposes out of the status F1 students may not claim undocumented out of status for any reason.
+Students who enter this country with visas, other than F-1 or M-1 visas, must submit an application for admissions and provide documentation of immigration status.
 The college recommends that all prospective students have adequate immunization for bacterial meningitis, diphtheria; rubeola, rubella, mumps, tetanus and poliomyelitis (see Department of Health and Human Services Recommended Adult Immunization Schedule); and

 It is strongly recommended that international students obtain health insurance for the duration of their studies in the college.